LuthesGurley/PersonalHealthDashboard/README.md

 # Personal Health Dashboard

 The **Personal Health Dashboard** is a locally-hosted web application designed to help users track and visualize personal health metrics, such as diet (calorie intake) and vitals (weight), in a private and secure environment.
-Running entirely on the user's machine, it ensures data privacy while providing a modern, responsive interface for logging health data and viewing trends through interactive charts, such as weight history over time.
+Running entirely on the user's machine, it ensures data privacy while providing a modern, responsive interface for logging health data and viewing trends through a table displaying the measured metrics.
 Built with a robust tech stack, the project integrates Angular for the frontend, NestJS for the backend, MongoDB for data storage, and Docker for containerized deployment, all automated via a Jenkins CI/CD pipeline.

 The application enables users to log health entries, interact with a RESTful API for data management, and visualize their health progress, making it ideal for those seeking a self-contained, privacy-focused health tracking solution without cloud dependencies.